ASCP vs. AMT Certifications - Similarities & Differences

 History

 The main aim of this organization was to promote efficiency in clinical pathology, ensuring that the field was at par with other specializations.
-Dr. Burdick’s group of physicians also drafted a constitution with bylaws.
+This group of physicians also drafted a constitution with bylaws.
 The second meeting of the society saw the attendance of more than 100 physicians and the participation of 145 charter members.
 At the ASCP Annual Business Meeting in Philadelphia, on October 19, 2001, its members voted to change its name to the “American Society for Clinical Pathology.”
 This change came into effect as the organization represents 100,000 members, and a large number of them are not pathologists, but laboratory professionals.

 The American Medical Technologists (AMT) was founded in 1939.
 The organization is a nationally and internationally recognized certification organization as well as a membership society.